7 ways to reduce your heating bills

 The minimum recommended depth of insulation in a loft has increased from 120mm to 270mm.
 Topping up your loft insulation will save you serious cash over the longer term.

-Making sure that walls are insulated will also help to keep the heat in.
-Cavity wall insulation or adding an extra layer of wall insulation on the outside can also save you cash over the longer term.
+Ensuring that walls are insulated will also help keep the heat in.
+Cavity wall insulation or adding an extra layer on the outside can also save you cash over the longer term.
 Increasing your home’s Energy Performance Certificate grade will also have an impact on its value too.

 5 Insulate you!

-The days of walking around your home in winter, the heat on full blast and lounging about in a t-shirt should be long gone.
-This is not only costing you hundreds of pounds but it is also pumping CO2 into the atmosphere at a high rate.
+The days of walking around your home in winter, with the heat on full blast and lounging about in a T-shirt should be long gone.
+This not only costs you hundreds of pounds, but it also pumps CO2 into the atmosphere at a high rate.

-As well as turning the thermostat down a degree or two or more, insulating yourself by wearing a jumper, woolly socks and slippers and so on.
+You can also turn the thermostat down a degree or two or more and insulate yourself by wearing a jumper, woolly socks, slippers, and so on.

 6 Use heat in the home well

-When you have finished using the oven leave its door open to allow the heat to dissipate through the kitchen and around the home.
+When you have finished using the oven, leave its door open to allow the heat to dissipate throughout the kitchen and home.

 7 And finally, don’t overpay